eclipse-zenoh/zenoh-c/README.md

 For other platforms, you will need to clone and build the sources.

+WARNING: Note that zenoh-c has not been ported on Windows yet!

 -------------------------------
 ## How to build it
 To build the **zenoh-c** client API you need to ensure that [cmake](https://cmake.org) is available on your platform -- if not please install it.